 + How long does the process take to become an Angels family?

 As with all things in foster care, every case is different and each family will go through the process in different time frames.
-Four to eight months is the typical length of time it takes to become an approved Resource Parent / Family.
-Families who make completing the approval process a personal priority are often able to complete it in six months or less.
+Eight to twelve months is the typical length of time it takes to become an approved Resource Parent/Family.
+Families who make completing the approval process a personal priority are often able to complete it in six months.